TD Cash Credit Card Review

 Your cash back rewards won't expire and there is no limit to the amount you can earn, as long as your account remains open and in good standing.

 The TD Cash Credit Card is best for cardholders with excellent credit.
-While TD doesn't specify the exact number you'll need to qualify, expect to have a credit score of 750 or above to be approved for this card.
+While TD doesn't specify the exact number you'll need to qualify, expect to have a good to excellent credit score to be approved for this card.

 There is no annual fee for the TD Cash Credit Card.
 New cardholders can take advantage of a 0% introductory APR for the first six billing cycles after account opening.
-After six months the APR increases to 12.99%, 17.99% or 22.99% variable APR based on your creditworthiness .
+After six billing cycles the APR increases to 12.99%, 17.99% or 22.99% variable APR based on your creditworthiness .

 If you are transferring a balance, you can take advantage of a 0% introductory APR balance transfer option for the first 15 billing cycles after account opening for balance transfers.
 After that, 12.99%, 17.99% or 22.99% variable APR based on your creditworthiness .